 As a Sioux symbol, the bear also has healing symbolism.
 Sioux legend indicates mother bear was weary from carrying her heavy babies in her belly.
 She was having trouble walking and feared she could not make the journey to the great foraging fields to feed during her final days of pregnancy.
 She rested against redwood sorrel plant and the plant spoke to her, telling her that if she ate of its leaves her body would be able to sustain her load.
 Mother bear did as the sorrel advised to discover the treatment worked.
 She knew her Sioux sisters would have the same troubles when they were heavy with their own babies, so she shared the medicinal advice with the Sioux medicine woman.

 The bear is a strong Native American symbol to the Cree who are powerfully connected with the bear.
-Recognizing its girth, and amazingly effective teeth and claws, the Cree adopted the bear as a symbol for successful hunt.
+Recognizing its girth, and amazingly effective teeth and claws, the Cree adopted the bear as a symbol for a successful hunt.
 Intricate preparations were made prior to a hunt.
 These preparations featured the bear as the guest of honor.
-Every aspect of pre-hunting ritual was designed to honor the bear.
+Every aspect of the pre-hunting ritual was designed to honor the bear.
 Even after the ritual bear skulls would hang in the lodge overnight to induce dreams of bears that provided good luck in the hunt.
 That is, if the bear was pleased, the dreams would come, and the hunt would be a success.

 Above all, bear meaning holds incredible influence and magnitude to the North American tribes.
 And although the bear is a profound Native American symbol of majesty, freedom and power it is far more.
 The spiritual connections made with the bear makes it a brother to the First People.